A question that a specific oracle reports on with a preset number of outcome slots. Analogous to events from PM contracts v1.

 Stakeholders can split a position on an optional collection identifier and a condition.

-For Root Positions, a collection identifier is not given (instead it is 0), and the stakeholder transfers an input amount of collateral tokens in order to get an equal amount of outcome tokens in each of the condition’s outcome slots.
+For Root Positions, a collection identifier is not given (instead it is 0), and the stakeholder transfers an input amount of collateral tokens in order to get an equal amount of conditional tokens in each of the condition’s outcome slots.

-For Non-Root Positions, a parent Collection Identifier is provided, and the stakeholder transfers an input amount of Outcome Tokens from the Position corresponding to the parent Collection Identifier down to a set of new Non-Root Position(s).
+For Non-Root Positions, a parent Collection Identifier is provided, and the stakeholder transfers an input amount of Conditional Tokens from the Position corresponding to the parent Collection Identifier down to a set of new Non-Root Position(s).

 - Merging a Position